mihaiconstantin/tesc-landing-page/README.md

 ### Things to do

 - add cookie consent
-- add subscription validation
-- send emails for:
-	- contact form
-	- subscription form
 - improve the blog page:
 	- fetch the posts from the `API` as the user scrolls down the page (i.e., to reduce upfront load time)
 	- reduce the `API` data size by limiting the collection to strictly what is needed (e.g., discard the post body---not needed in `BlogPost.vue`)
 	- fix the card layout bugs:
-	    - **important: cards cannot be clicked**
 		- cards don't take the empty space is nearby columns after filtering (i.e., in Chrome)
-		- top card from middle row turns blank on `1920x1080` resolution as the user starts scrolling (i.e., in Chrome)
 	- server some of the files from a `CDN`